 Onion – Any type of onion will do, but I prefer the flavor of a sweet onion or a red onion.

 Celery – Use fresh, crisp celery in this recipe.
 Leave the wilted celery for your next pot of soup or stew.
 Additionally, when it comes to raw celery, I have a few family members who object to its stringiness.
 To solve this problem, I will sometimes peel the celery before I dice it.
-This is a totally optional, step, however.
+This is an optional, step, however.

 Pickles – I use my homemade bread and butter pickles for this recipe.
 Sweet pickles will also work.
 If you are avoiding sugar, you can use dill pickles but the flavor of the potato salad will be a bit more tart (but still delicious!)